-The 2014 Stock Option Plan provides for an annual increase, to be added on the first day of each fiscal year, by up to 4% of the Company's issued and outstanding shares of common stock on the last day of the prior fiscal year.
-On January 1, 2017, 1,488,886 shares of common stock, representing 4% of the Company's issued and outstanding shares of common stock as of December 31, 2016, were added to the 2014 Stock Option Plan.
+The 2014 Stock Option Plan provides for an annual increase, to be added on the first day of each fiscal year, by up to 4% of the Company's outstanding shares of common stock as of the last day of the prior year.
+On January 1, 2018, 1,680,117 shares of common stock, representing 4% of the Company's outstanding shares of common stock as of December 31, 2017, were added to the 2014 Stock Option Plan.

-Terms of restricted stock awards, restricted stock units, and stock option agreements, including vesting requirements, are determined by the Board of Directors or the Compensation Committee of the Board of Directors, subject to the provisions of the applicable stock option plan.
-Options and restricted stock awards granted by the Company, that are not performance-based, generally vest based on the continued service of the grantee with the Company during a specified period following grant.
+Terms of restricted stock awards, restricted stock units, and stock options, including vesting requirements, are determined by the Board of Directors or the Compensation Committee of the Board of Directors, subject to the provisions of the applicable stock option plan.
+Options granted by the Company, that are not performance-based, generally vest based on the continued service of the grantee with the Company during a specified period following grant.
 These awards, when granted to employees, generally vest ratably over four years, with a 25% cliff vesting at the one year anniversary.
 All option awards expire in 10 years.

-During the years ended December 31, 2016 and 2015, the Company granted 74,039 and 497,100 options, respectively, to employees to purchase shares of common stock that contain performance-based vesting criteria, primarily related to achievement of certain clinical and regulatory development milestones related to product candidates.
-Recognition of stock-based compensation expense associated with these performance-based stock options commences when the performance condition is considered probable of achievement, using management's best estimates.
+During the years ended December 31, 2017, 2016 and 2015, the Company granted 449,208, 74,039 and 497,100 options, respectively, to employees to purchase shares of common stock that contain performance-based vesting criteria, primarily related to the achievement of certain clinical and regulatory development milestones related to product candidates.
+Recognition of stock-based compensation expense associated with these performance-based stock options commences when the performance condition is considered probable of achievement, using management's best estimates, which consider the inherent risk and uncertainty regarding the future outcomes of the milestones.

 During the year ended December 31, 2015, one milestone was achieved.
 This milestone represents 35% of the performance-based option grants that were made during the year ended December 31, 2015.
-During the year ended December 31, 2015, the Company recognized stock-based compensation expense related to this milestone of \$4.8 million.
+During the year ended December 31, 2015, the Company recognized stockbased compensation expense related to this milestone of \$4.8 million.

 During the year ended December 31, 2016, one milestone was achieved.
-This milestone represents 50% and 30%, of the performance-based option grants that were made during the years ended December 31, 2016 and 2015, respectively.
+This milestone represents 50% and 30% of the performance-based option grants that were made during the years ended December 31, 2016 and 2015, respectively.
 During the year ended December 31, 2016, the Company recognized stock-based compensation expense related to this milestone of \$5.0 million.

-The achievement of the remaining milestones was deemed to be not probable as of December 31, 2016, and therefore no expense has been recognized related to these awards for the year ended December 31, 2016.
+During the year ended December 31, 2017, the achievement of the remaining milestones that are the criteria for vesting of performance-based stock options was considered not probable, nor met, and therefore no expense has been recognized related to these awards for the year ended December 31, 2017.

-Stock-based compensation expense recognized during the years ended December 31, 2016, 2015 and 2014 was as follows:
+Stock-based compensation expense for stock options, restricted stock units and the employee stock purchase plan recognized during the years ended December 31, 2017, 2016 and 2015 was as follows:

 Year Ended December 31,

-2016 2016 2015 2015 2014
+2017 2016 2015

 (in thousands)

-Research and development \$ 11,197 \$ 5,924 \$ 1,093
+Research and development \$ 19,893 \$ 11,197 \$ 5,924

-General and administrative 11,823 9,316 1,419
+General and administrative 15,641 11,823 9,316

-\$ 23,020 \$ 15,240 \$ 2,512
+\$ 35,534 \$ 23,020 \$ 15,240